Our editions in Open Access: Ensaio Aberto series

 “A journey across Homer’s sea of verses, through the storm of Shakespeare’s dramaturgy, and along the river of Guimarães Rosa’s literature.”

-—Pedro Duarte and Tatiana Salem Levy, coordinators of the “Ensaio Aberto” collection.
+—Pedro Duarte and Tatiana Salem Levy, coordinators of the “Ensaio Aberto” series.

-O mar, o rio e a tempestade, by Pedro Süssekind, is one of the works included in the “Ensaio Aberto” book collection, a partnership between NOVA FCSH and PUC-Rio.
+O mar, o rio e a tempestade, by Pedro Süssekind, is one of the works included in the “Ensaio Aberto” book series, a partnership between NOVA FCSH and PUC-Rio.

-In the Western tradition, the separation between Philosophy and Literature has long been taken for granted, resulting in a historical understanding that divides the mind, reflection, or reason on one side, and the body, creation, or emotion on the other.
-This division forfeited the possibility of a form of knowledge that, instead of separating, could bring Philosophy and Literature closer by asking: do writers not philosophize, and do philosophers not write?
-The Open Essays in this collection arise from the desire to explore how, despite Philosophy’s well-known metaphysical critique of Literature, the two have never ceased to converge.
+In Western tradition, there was a certain assumption of separation between Philosophy and Literature, resulting in a historical understanding that divided, on one hand, the mind, reflection, or reason, and on the other hand, the body, creation, or emotion.
+Thus, the possibility of a knowledge that, instead of separating, brought Philosophy and Literature closer together was lost.
+One might ask: don’t writers philosophize, and don’t philosophers write?
+The essays in this series emerged from the desire to explore how, despite the well-known metaphysical critique that Philosophy directed towards Literature, they never ceased to draw closer.